 A successful project will be utilized as a roadmap to scale these activities throughout the CVCOG region as well as statewide.
 CVCOG has been working with CSEC and various vendors over the last year to receive approval, funding, and provide a detailed roadmap to the Commission.
-Project slated for completion in Summer of 2022.
+Project was completed in Summer of 2022.